 Depression is a very serious condition – more than just feelings of sadness, it represents a deep and long lasting feeling of hopelessness that causes the patient to lose interest in things they are normally quite fond of.
 It also has physical effects: severe loss of libido, fatigue and sleep issues are among the most common.

 If you’ve lost your drive and motivation because of a profound depressive state, your body reacts to match this emotional state – when there is no enthusiasm for sexual intercourse, ED can surface.
 Treating depression via a psychological and psychiatric approach can help to eliminate ED.
 In these cases erectile dysfunction is a symptom of depression and not a condition in and of itself.
+However, medication used to treat depression can also be a cause and contribute to ED.

 People have many concerns when it comes to sexual performance.
 Intercourse comes with many doubts and questions: